geekypenguin/docker-recordings-transcoder/README.md

 - ENCODER=custom
 This options runs your script to convert the .ts video using ffmpeg however you choose.
 With this option please include your script named "custom.sh" in the mapped /config folder.
-Supports VAAPI hardware transcoding with the environmental variable ENCODER=intel.

 - projects used:
 www.github.com/jlesage/docker-handbrake